-Services that are covered for you What you must pay when you get these services Out-of-Network \$35 copayment for Medicare-covered diagnostic hearing exam service.
+\$35 copayment for Medicare-covered diagnostic hearing exam service.
 An office visit copayment may also apply.

-Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
-For more information, please see the benefit and cost sharing information for Outpatient diagnostic tests in this chart. (an office visit copayment may also apply).
-A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP.
-Please see Section 2.2 in this chapter for information on extra "Optional Supplemental" benefits you can buy.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam each calendar year For women who are pregnant, we cover: Up to three screening exams during a pregnancy In-Network There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Out-of-Network There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+- One (1) routine hearing exam per calendar year, performed by a physician, audiologist, or other qualified provider. - Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
+For more information, please see the benefit and cost sharing information for Outpatient diagnostic tests in this chart. (an office visit copayment may also apply). - A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP.

+Combined Supplemental Benefit Package (flexible spending card)

+As a member of Geisinger Gold Preferred Enhanced Rx (PPO), you will receive a prepaid Mastercard® (flexible spending debit card) to use towards routine eyewear, routine hearing exam copayment, routine eye exam copayment, additional dental coverage, hearing aids, hearing aid fitting and testing up to the maximum annual benefit amount.

+Your flexible spending debit card dollars can be spent at participating retail locations.
+Any unused dollars will expire at the end of the year.
+For additional information please visit NationsBenefits portal at Geisinger.nationsbenefits.com.
+This combined supplemental benefit package is designed to help offset out-of-pocket expenses, is only for your personal use, cannot be sold or transferred, and has no cash value.

+Your card must be activated before use.
+You can activate your card at Geisinger.nationsbenefits.com/activate.

+Additional details will be included with your flexible spending card packet.

+To learn more, call 877-880-8874 (TTY: 711), 8a.m - 8 p.m local time.

+\$20 copayment for one routine hearing exam.

+\$20 copayment for one routine hearing exam.

+In-Network & Out-of-Network \$165 annual combined supplemental benefit package available in & out-of-network, using a prepaid flexible spending debit card.

+HIV screening

+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

+• One screening exam each calendar year

+For women who are pregnant, we cover:

+• Up to three screening exams during a pregnancy

+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.